 "When I stripped it out, I had the entire tub sprayed with pickup bed liner; this has worked great.
 The wheels were some a friend had.
 I'd like to find some good looking steel wheels to fit these tires.

 "Not shown in the photos are a set of canoe racks I made that attach to the front bumper (from the back side so the tow bar remains in place) and to the rear draw bar.
 We canoe area streams here in Florida that involve putting in at one point on the stream and taking out at another, often 10-25 miles away.
 This way we have two vehicles so that we can arrange a drop vehicle at the take-out point."

-See also a rear view photo (110K JPEG) which was a 2002 cover photo for CJ3B.info.
+This rear view photo was a 2002 cover photo for CJ3B.info.

 "Joel Kamunen posted a listing for this Jeep on the CJ-3B Bulletin Board, and I bought it sight-unseen based on his recommendation.
 My gamble paid off -- it's wonderful.
 It has just over 32,000 original miles, and all it needs is a new set of tires and a little clutch work, and it'll be good as new."

 See also a rear view photo (60K JPEG) and a right side view (70K JPEG).

 Note: John has now sold this Jeep.

 Return to the index of Jeep CJ-3B Owners and Photos.